 Who is Generation Z?

-Generation Zers are considered to be anyone born between the years of 1995 and 2015 (In 2019, they will be between the ages of 4 and 24).
+Generation Zers are considered to be anyone born between the years of 1995 and 2015.
 Those born in 2011 or earlier will be renting and moving out of family homes in the next decade.
 As they graduate high school and college, rental properties and student housing are in their future.
 Gen Zers, like Millennials, are unique in the sense that technology has always been an important part of their lives.
-Gen Zers, though, are used to this world-renowned tech in their back pocket and they inherently know how to use it well.
+Gen Zers, though, are used to this world-renowned tech in their back pocket and know how to use it well.

 Generation Z is the largest generation since the Baby Boomers—making up over 2.52 billion of the world’s population.
 Despite the fact that Gen Zers are used to their smartphone constantly by their side, they crave face-to-face communication.